Frequently Asked Questions

 With two-thirds of our production run going into schools and training free-of-charge, we aim to raise sufficient revenue from the sale of the other third to underpin a second production run.

-Orders are normally by payment in advance either through our on-line Shop or by invoice.
+Orders are normally through our on-line Shop, paying by card.

 More details can be found on our SHOP page.

 We have been commissioned to create locally customised versions for the Humber, Peel Ports, PD Ports, AF Blakemore and Kenya.
 Such games are ideal for distributing to local schools and colleges as well as using within in-house training programmes or for use as a novel corporate gift!

 With global supply chains at the heart of the game, Business on the Move lends itself to different versions.
 We are already working very closely with a fellow Director in Adelaide to develop an Australian version.
 See his NewsDesk article for more details.